 In 1208, St. Francis of Assisi and two followers were debating what God’s plan for them might be.
 Unable to agree, they sought answers at the church of San Nicolò in Assisi, where Francis often attended.
 They opened the Missal, which sat on the altar, three times at random and in every case, the text on the page urged renouncing earthly goods.
 This pivotal moment laid the foundation for the Franciscan order.
 Due to this possible contact with the saint, Franciscans worldwide consider the book now known as the St. Francis Missal to be a relic of touch, and many make pilgrimages to Baltimore to see it.

 Decades of use took a toll on the book’s fragile binding, and in 2017, the Walters conservation staff began a two-year restoration project.
-The Missal has since been repaired and stabilized, and will soon be digitized for the Walters’ manuscript website Ex Libris.
+The Missal has since been repaired and stabilized, and has been digitized for the Walters’ manuscript website Ex Libris.

 The exhibition draws upon the Walters world-renowned rare books and manuscripts collection that spans more than 1000 years and contains over 900 manuscripts, 1300 of the earliest printed books, and 2000 rare later editions from across the globe.